asheshrambachan/LanguageModel_Labels/congressional_bills_v2/README.md

 - Figures showing the variability of LLM-generated labels across prompt modifications and the accuracy of these labels relative to the true labels are stored in `./Figures`

-### 03_predict_errors.ipynb
+### Errors in LLM Predictions

-This notebook analyzes prediction errors in LLM major topic predictions using a logistic regression model based on [this code](https://github.com/asheshrambachan/LanguageModel_Labels/blob/main/egami_et_al/code/predict_errors.py).
+The notebook [03_predict_errors.ipynb](https://github.com/asheshrambachan/LanguageModel_Labels/blob/main/congressional_bills_v2/Code/03_predict_errors.ipynb) analyzes prediction errors in LLM major topic predictions using a logistic regression model based on [this code](https://github.com/asheshrambachan/LanguageModel_Labels/blob/main/egami_et_al/code/predict_errors.py).
 Let
 - $X \in \mathbb{Z}^{10K \times 9698}$ be the bag-of-words representation of the 10K bill description, i.e., a matrix of token frequencies.

 - $y_{m,p} = 1\\{Y_{m,p}^\text{Human} \neq Y_{m,p}^\text{LLM}\\} \in \\{0,1\\}^{10K \times 1}$ represent the error in major topic prediction between Human labels and LLM predictions for each GPT model ($m$) and prompt modification ($p$).